CMS Innovation Center engages in linguistic manipulation and health economics denialism in new definition of “VBC”

 I find this terminologic warfare within our field to be a dishonest and manipulative process, even if well-intentioned.
 We should be better than that.
 My preference is to first talk about health care operations and then describe the financial arrangements needed to enable them

 When describing health care operations, I like to use the term “population health.”
 It connotes a sense of responsibility that goes beyond just reacting to the problems of individual patients that present themselves to a clinician.
 It implies that we should also take responsibility for a population.
 Taking responsibility for a population implies the need to be proactive.
 It also implies a duty to consider the outcomes experienced by the population collectively.
-In the context of private health insurance and government payers, the cost of care is experienced collectively by the population (as employees, business owners and taxpayers), not just in the form of patients’ out-of-pocket expenses.
+In the context of private health insurance and government payers, the cost of care is experienced collectively by the population (as employees, business owners and taxpayers), not just in the form of individual patients’ out-of-pocket expenses.
 Therefore, population health implies a duty to be good stewards of limited economic resources.
 Stewardship is a virtue, not a vice (reference: Matthew 25.14-30).

 When referring to health care operations, I also like the term “clinical process improvement” (when talking to clinicians) or “care process improvement” (when talking to non-clinicians).
 These terms emphasize the fact that outcomes are achieved not just by individual providers’ heroic “performance” but through processes — including both care planning (decision-making) and care delivery processes.
 Processes involve teamwork and organizations.
 Process improvement implies that our responsibilities go beyond just executing care for individuals to include proactive and systematic efforts to improve those processes over time.